mmr116/terraform-mongodb-atlas-deployment-azure/README.md

 Secrets Management: Secrets required for deployment, such as MongoDB Atlas Organization ID and MongoDB Atlas API Keys, are stored in Azure Key Vault (deployment of Azure Key Vault is not part of this Terraform codebase)

 Access Permissions: An Azure Service Principal is utilized to access the secrets stored in Azure Key Vault.
 This service principle requires the "Key Vault Secrets User" role access to the Azure Key Vault.
-In addition, the API keys on the MongoDB Atlas account have "organization owner" role to deploy the MongoDB database cluster.
+In addition, the API keys on the MongoDB Atlas account have "Organization Owner" role to deploy the MongoDB database cluster in this example.

 Configuration: Before deploying, ensure you have the necessary values associated with the Service Principal, Azure Subscription and Key Vault in the terraform.tfvars file.
 Here are the required variables for the service principle: